Jewish Studies

 *See "Subscription Databases" below for access to JE from 1887-1990

-Open Access Journals in Jewish Studies and Interfaith
+Open Access Journals in Jewish Studies

 - Canadian Jewish Studies / Études juives canadiennes Canadian Jewish Studies / Études juives canadiennes is an interdisciplinary, peer-reviewed journal devoted to original scholarship that illuminates any and all aspects of the Canadian Jewish experience.
 Published annually since 1993 and bi-annually since 2019